 5. Inspect the tires

 Check the tread on your vehicle's tires.
 Rain-slick roads shorten stopping distances and impair maneuverability.
 Poor tire tread worsens both conditions, so replace your tires as needed.
+Generally, tires should be replaced when the tread is 3-4/32".
 You should also rotate your tires and be sure to frequently check the air pressure.

-Big temperature swings can cause your tires to lose pressure more quickly.
+Big temperature drops will cause your tires to lose pressure more quickly.
 This can lead to inferior performance and reduced gas mileage.

 6. Check belts and hoses

-Inspect your belts and hoses for evidence of damage, such as cracks, fraying, leakage, or swelling.
+Inspect your belts and hoses for evidence of damage.
+Belts should be replaced if they're cracked, fraying, or glazed.
+Hoses should also be checked for cracks, as well as swelling and leaks--especially around clamps.
 The heat and humidity of summer will only make these conditions worse and may cause a breakdown.

 7. Replace wiper blades